deeppauls/TikTok-Clone/README.md

 # tiktok_clone

-This is a ChatGPT and Dall-E integrated application, where users can communicate with their voice using voice assistant.
+This is a flutter project.

 ## Getting Started